-In the ongoing project, Evaxion is managing the process of sequencing the DNA, identifying and producing the components – the peptides – to be injected into the patient.
-Even though NeoPepVac has just been kick-started, the project is already progressing rapidly, and the goal is to market the new vaccine within 10 years.
+Within the ongoing project, Evaxion is managing the process of sequencing DNA, identifying and producing peptide components to be injected into patients.
+Although NeoPepVac has only just been kick-started, the project is already progressing rapidly, and the goal is to bring the new vaccine to market within 10 years.

-Evaxion is the commercial driver of the project and will have the commercial rights for the vaccine.
+Evaxion is the commercial driver of the project and will possess sole commercial rights for the vaccine.